Vallyiast/Projet-PNG-GIF-ITI4-INSA/README.md

 # Image Compression Algorithms - PNG & GIF

-A course project on information theory that implements the core lossless compression algorithms used in PNG and GIF image formats: LZW (Lempel-Ziv-Welch), Deflate (LZ77 + Huffman coding), and Huffman coding.
+A course project on information theory that implements the core lossless compression algorithms used in PNG and GIF image formats: LZW (Lempel-Ziv-Welch), Deflate (LZ77 + Huffman coding).

 ## LZW Compression